DarrenLevine/cpptxrx/README.md

 For detailed and runnable examples, see the [examples](examples) folder.

-### Receive Callbacks: Functions to get called when new data is receive
+### Receive Callbacks: Functions to get called when new data is received

 ```cpp
 using namespace ctr;